phenatse/skillcache/README.md

 # What's new

 - Storage is now chrome.storage.sync — data follows your Chrome account across devices.
-Load the extension on your work laptop (while signed into Chrome) and your tools/prompts will be there.
+Load the extension on devices (while signed into Chrome) and your tools/prompts will be there.
 - Migration is automatic — first time this version loads, it checks if you had anything in local storage and copies it over, then clears the old data.
 Nothing lost.
 - Each item stored separately — one key per tool/prompt/category instead of one giant blob, which is what lets us stay under Chrome's 8KB per-item limit.